 We bought our culinary lavender online so I knew I was getting the right variety.

-It has almost 1000 excellent reviews so I knew I hit the jackpot with that purchase.
+It has excellent reviews, so I knew I hit the jackpot with that purchase.

 Scones are such a fun and pleasant way to start the day or enjoy a treat at brunch.
 Let’s talk about the main ingredients you will need to create your own batch.

-Lemon: You will need some lemon zest for the scones themselves as well as in the homemade lemon glaze.
+Lemon: You will need some lemon zest (which you can make your own) for the scones as well as in the homemade lemon glaze.
 It is a fantastic ingredient that will give you some zesty flavor.

-Culinary Lavender: I know I discussed the lavender, but it’s truly what takes these scones over the edge into excellent!
+Culinary Lavender: I know I discussed this before, but it’s truly what takes these scones over the top!

-Sugar: You will need regular granulated sugar for the scones, as well as, confectioners sugar for the glaze.
-Both give you a subtle sweetness that is perfect with the scones.
+Sugar: You will need regular granulated sugar for the scones.
+You will also use confectioners sugar for the glaze.
+Both provide a subtle sweetness that is perfect with the scones.

-I assure you, once you make a batch of these scones, you will no longer be intimidated by making them.
+I assure you, once you make a batch, you will no longer be intimidated by making them.
 I know we all hear “scones” and take a step back like there is some extra special magic that is needed to bake these.
 There really isn’t…so let’s get started!

-Start with the cold butter and flour and mix with a pastry cutter or a slow setting on the mixer.
-You can use the back of a fork in a pinch.
-I tried that years ago and it’s a huge pain and I didn’t like the results but if you need to do it, you can.
+Step One: Start with the cold butter and flour and mix with a pastry cutter or a slow setting on the stand mixer.
+Use the back of a fork in a pinch.
+I tried that years ago and it’s a huge pain and I didn’t like the results, but if you need to do it, it does work.

-Once you start mixing, you are looking for the mixture to become little pebbles.
+Step Three: Once you start mixing, look for the mixture to become little pebbles.
 These are little round pieces of butter that are mixed with the flour.

-In a separate bowl, add the eggs and milk and gently combine with the flour mixture.
+Step Four: In a separate bowl, add the eggs and milk and gently combine with the flour mixture.
 Just mix it until it forms the dough.
-You don’t want to overmix.
+You don’t want to over-mix.

 🍽️ Using a Scone Pan

-If using a scone pan, start dividing the dough into the scone pan and cook at 400 degrees for 12-15 minutes.
+If you are using a scone pan, divide the dough into the individual pockets and cook at 400 degrees for 12-15 minutes.
 Everyone’s oven differs, so always check at the earliest time.
 You don’t want them to burn.
 They should be a light golden brown.

 🍴 Cutting the Scones